moquisto/OrbitLaunch/README.md

 If we get this working we could start to consider how trajectories would look like for payload dropoffs.
 Launching a payload into orbit (for example a satellite) and for the booster rocket to reach the ground again.

+# IDEALISATION
+cirular orbits
+orbits must go accross the earth modelling the rocket as a dot (no ordientation of the rocket, no rotation of the rocket) perfect control circular earth

+# PARTS
+athmosphere
+time varying mass
+thrust direction and magnitude earth rotation (momentum) varying height of orbit varying launch site on the earth model of the rocket (BFR SpaceX) numerical integrator (verlet?, rk4?) varying payoad mass

+# Notes
+Spherical coordinates
+3D